No Pads, No Helmets...Just Balls: Critical response

 production" from Lanni gave it a "[g]reat sound all over".
 The "lack of originality takes down the grading a bit."
 Exclaim!'s Stuart Green said the group disseminated a "trite and derivative brand of inoffensive mall punk" in the vein of New Found Glory and Good Charlotte.
 With the aid of Lanni, the tracks were "polished to a glossy finish that will undoubtedly find itself a market."

 IGN writer JR viewed it as "harmless bubblegum pop-punk for the junior high set", and said multiple listens of it were "considerably less taxing on the psyche" than his initial impression.
 He added that its "shelf-life is remarkably poor and it brings absolutely nothing of consequence to the table".
 Hannah Guy of Chart Attack said the group "delved into the previously explored-and-pillaged genre of pop-punk", however, they lacked the hooks of their peers.
 It was "pretty lame ó and it'll likely be one of Canadian music's next big exports."
 Rolling Stone's Jon Caramanica wrote that the tracks were "brief, ephemeral, tautly structured, bombastically produced blasts of snotty posing."
 Similar to their peers, the band "insist on balancing their immaturity with excuses for their immaturity".

-No Pads, No Helmets...Just Balls was included on best-of pop punk album lists by A.Side TV, BuzzFeed, Houston Press, Rock Sound and Rolling Stone.
+No Pads, No Helmets...Just Balls was included on best-of pop-punk album lists by A.Side TV, BuzzFeed, Houston Press, Rock Sound and Rolling Stone.
 Cleveland.com ranked "I’d Do Anything" at number 31 on their list of the top 100 pop-punk songs.

 Commercial performance

-No Pads, No Helmets...Just Balls peaked at number 8 on the Canadian Albums Chart, and was certified double platinum.
-The album peaked at number 35 on the United States Billboard 200, and at number 2 on the US catalog albums chart.
+No Pads, No Helmets...Just Balls was a commercial success.
+The album peaked at number 8 on the Canadian Alternative Albums Chart, and was certified double platinum.
+It also peaked at number 35 on the United States Billboard 200, and at number 2 on the US catalog albums chart.
 In Australia, it reached number 29.

-The record was certified double platinum in Canada (Music Canada) and the US (Recording Industry Association of America), denoting shipments of two million copies; platinum in Australia (Australian Recording Industry Association); gold in New Zealand (Recorded Music NZ); and silver in the UK (British Phonographic Industry).
+It was certified double platinum in Canada (Music Canada) and the US (Recording Industry Association of America), denoting shipments of two million copies; platinum in Australia (Australian Recording Industry Association); gold in New Zealand (Recorded Music NZ); and silver in the UK (British Phonographic Industry).
 Similarly, "I'm Just a Kid" was certified platinum in the US, and "Perfect" was certified platinum in Australia.

 Track listing

-Track listing per booklet, all musics were composed by Simple Plan, except Happy Together written by Alan Gordon and Gary Bonner.
+Track listing per booklet.
+All songs by Simple Plan, except "Happy Together" written by Alan Gordon and Gary Bonner.